MicrosoftDocs/azure-devops-docs/docs/build-release/packages/jenkins.md

 * Check the new solution into a Git repo where your Jenkins server can access it later.

-## Add the Team Services NuGet tools to your repo
+## Add the VSTS NuGet tools to your repo

-The easiest way to use the Team Services NuGet service is by adding the [Microsoft.VisualStudio.Services.NuGet.Bootstrap package](/vsts/package/nuget/bootstrap-nuget) to your project.
+The easiest way to use the VSTS NuGet service is by adding the [Microsoft.VisualStudio.Services.NuGet.Bootstrap package](/vsts/package/nuget/bootstrap-nuget) to your project.

 ## Create a package from your project

 *Whenever you work from a command line, run `init.cmd` first.
-This sets up your environment to allow you to work with nuget.exe and the Team Services NuGet service.*
+This sets up your environment to allow you to work with nuget.exe and the VSTS NuGet service.*

 * Change into the directory containing FabrikamLibrary.csproj.
 * Run the command `nuget spec` to create the file FabrikamLibrary.nuspec, which defines how your NuGet package builds.